adamjberg/adamjberg.github.io/tech/software/engram/_posts/2020-11-21-introducing-engram.md

 Like Twitter, but for your private thoughts

-This doesn't sound like much, but I'm already ~100 commits in on [Github](https://github.com/adamjberg/engram) and have been actively developing it for just over month.
+This doesn't sound like much, but I'm already ~100 commits in on [Github](https://github.com/adamjberg/engram) and have been actively developing it since mid October.
 This is the start of something much bigger.

 Interested?
 Here's what you can do to get involved: